 As outlined in Fig.~\ref{fig:fig2}c, DI serves to analyze the deficiencies in the exploratory data from DG and to supplement them accordingly.
 Its detailed procedure is described as follows.

-\bmhead{Categorical analysis} As the first stage of DI, categorical analysis is performed on the generated data points to explore undersampled areas in the chemical space, which can be low-density regions or error-prone domains.
-The key here lies in establishing criteria for data categorization; we propose a two-dimensional scheme for it.
+\bmhead{Categorical analysis} As the first stage of DI, categorical analysis is performed on the generated data points to explore undersampled areas in chemical space, which can be low-density regions or error-prone domains.
+The key here lies in establishing criteria for data categorization; we propose a two-dimensional scheme for this purpose.

 In the scheme, one axis corresponds to the conventional measure of total energy, the other to a diversity metric $d_\Lambda$, given by the standard deviation of eigenvalues of interatomic distances in a snapshot.
-Specifically it is obtained as $d_\Lambda(i) = ( \sum_{j=1}^{n_i} (\lambda_j - \bar{\lambda})^2 / n_i )^{1/2}$, where $n_i$ is the number of atoms in snapshot $i$, and $\lambda_j$ is the $j^{\text{th}}$ eigenvalue of the atom-atom distance matrix.
-The proposed metric thus indicates how much configurational diversity is presented in the snapshot.
+Specifically, it is obtained as $d_\Lambda(i) = ( \sum_{j=1}^{n_i} (\lambda_j - \bar{\lambda})^2 / n_i )^{1/2}$, where $n_i$ is the number of atoms in snapshot $i$, and $\lambda_j$ is the $j^{\text{th}}$ eigenvalue of the atom--atom distance matrix.
+The proposed metric thus indicates how much configurational diversity is present in the snapshot.

 We note that variations in the number of atoms across data points were not explicitly handled in the measurement of the standard deviation.
 This could introduce biases in purely geometric comparisons, since the corresponding normalization was not applied.
 Nevertheless, such normalization could, in turn, suppress genuine contributions from supercell enlargement, such as inter-complex interactions with random orientations, which are essential sources of structural diversity.
 Hence, the design choice of omitting normalization reflects our focus on capturing not only shape-based differences but also the overall interaction modes relevant for MLIP training.
 Yet, to mitigate the possible geometric mismatch arising from variations in atom count, the maximum system size in a data point was restricted to 250 atoms.
 With this perspective, leaving the raw spectra allows accounting for the comprehensive modes in atomic environments represented across snapshots, thereby enabling the remaining stages to cover as broad a structural variety as possible.